 - Passage of the 2014 Achieving a Better Life Experience (ABLE) Act allows tax-preferred savings accounts for people with disabilities, including autism, to be established by states.

-- Passage of autism insurance legislation in 48 states is providing access to medical treatment and therapies.
+- Passage of autism insurance legislation in all 50 states is providing access to medical treatment and therapies.